-Every business organisation around you either big or small belongs to a different category of business organisation.
-These businesses could differ from one another based on their ownership structure, functioning, liability and other rights to the owners.
-It would be helpful for investors as well as new entrepreneurs to understand the types of business organisations and their pros and cons to make a better investment decision or to start a new business.
+Every business around you, either big or small, belongs to a different type of business organisation.
+These businesses could differ from one another based on their ownership structure, functioning, liability and rights to the owners.
+It would be helpful for investors and new entrepreneurs alike to understand various forms of business organisation and their pros and cons, to make a better investment decision or to start a new business.

-Each type of business organisation has some benefits and drawbacks which can affect its return on investment, ownership distribution, and other aspects of the organisation.
-In this article, we will discuss common forms of business organisation in India their pros and cons.
+Each type of business organisation has some benefits and drawbacks.
+That can affect its return on investment, ownership distribution, and other aspects of the organisation.
+In this article, we will discuss common forms of business organisation in India, their pros and cons.

 - Sole Proprietorship Business